ZilvaX/button-box/README.md

 # Button Box

+The `release/` directory holds an easier to print version of the designs.
+The designs in the main directory have the layers stacked, to help with alignment of the layers during the design process.

+## Bubu Box

 Stickless fightstick/button box acrylic case design.
-Intended to be cut using 3mm acrylic.
+Intended to be cut from 3mm , 6mm acrylic and put together using acrylic glue/cement.

-## .18mm kerf adjustment test layer

-The fingers have been adjusted by .18mm, and are now 8.91mm, 8.55mm respectively.
-Increasing the lengths by the kerf.
+The design dimensions are for a 39mm tall box, but upon building, the interior dimensions of the box were a bit low, resulting in the need to bend the Sanwa button pins and the Raspberry Pi Pico connectors being too visible through the top layer.
+Should experiment with more room in the interior of the box.